MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-email.md

 | Batch email provider  | Specifies which email provider will be used to send emails that are sent by processes in a batch or non-interactive manner.
 The Exchange provider will use the account associated with the batch process. |
 | Attachment size limit | Specifies the maximum size of a single email that can be sent via the email subsystem. |

-In Platform update 32, an **Email history** page was added to allow administrators to review all of the emails sent out and any errors that might have stopped them sending out.
-By default, the last 30 days of email history is retained and that can be configured by changing the **Number of days to retain email history** to a non-zero amount.
+In Platform update 32, an **Email history** page was added to allow administrators to review all sent emails, including any errors that might have prevented an email from being sent.
+By default, the last 30 days of email history is retained.
+This can be configured by changing the **Number of days to retain email history** to a non-zero amount.
 Zero provides the default amount and behavior.

 On the **Email parameters** page, note the following settings on the **SMTP settings** tab.